frc1678/android-homework/HOMEWORK1.md

 Do not fret, just navigate to the tab called activity_main.xml, and click the text tab.
 You should be around here: ![XML Image](Images/XML.png)

-Now,
+Now, drumroll please, here is the game!
+You must make an interface that conforms to the following specifications:

+1. It must contain an edit text
+2. It must also contain some buttons
+3. Whatever else is needed for the whole app to work
+4. ????
+5. Profit
+6. Make all of it neon green (Hint: use #912270, you'll understand once you get there)

-Now, it may be helpful to tell you upfront that you will be building a live chat app throughout this process, and that each part builds upon the next.
+Thats it from me!
+Well, one more thing.
+It may be helpful to tell you upfront that you will be building a live chat app throughout this process, and that each part builds upon the next.
 So, it is advisable to do a good job on each part, or it may come back and bite you.
 Good Luck!